c9/c9.ide.language.python/README.md

 # Using This Plugin

 This plugin is available by default.
-You can set whether your project is using Python2 or Python3 by going to Cloud9 > Preferences > Project Settings > Language Support > Python Version.
+You can set whether your project is using Python2 or Python3 by going to Cloud9 > Preferences > Project Settings > Python Support > Python Version.

 ## License